 Note: Recommended ages and populations vary for the services listed above.
 Refer to the charts in this section for more detailed information about eligible preventive care services.
-Services identified as Preventive Care are covered at 100% for the first Preventive Care service in a Calendar Year.
-If the same service is Medically Necessary following the first Preventive Care service in a Calendar Year, normal Plan benefit coverage will apply to those repeated services, except as otherwise required by the ACA.
+For Tier 1 and Tier 2 providers, services identified as Preventive Care are covered at 100% for the first Preventive Care service in a Calendar Year.
+If the same service is Medically Necessary following the first Preventive Care service in a Calendar Year, normal Plan benefit coverage at the provider Tier level (1, 2 or 3) will apply to those repeated services, except as otherwise required by the ACA.